lorenanicole/pizza_review/README.md

 ### Challenge

 - Build a web page that accepts the name of a pizza restaurant in New York
-- The response should displays the n most recent Yelp reviews for this restaurant
+- The response should display the `n` most recent Yelp reviews for this restaurant
 - The web page should also display the average score (0-5) of the returned reviews

 ### Setup